-A resume is the most vital factor in the job application process.
-It becomes all the more important when you are applying for a work from home job.
+A résumé is the most vital factor in the job application process.
+It becomes all the more important when applying for a work-from-home job.
 This is because of the following factors:

-- Difference in the process of recruitment for telecommuting jobs
+- The difference in the process of recruitment for telecommuting jobs.

-- Resume is your strongest point as you will not be going face to face in most of the jobs
+- Your résumé is your strongest selling point as you will not be face to face in most of the job interviews.

-This being said, a resume will be pivotal for any job but becomes unique and speaks a lot about you when you are applying for any job which is online.
+That being said, a résumé will be pivotal for any job, but it becomes even more important when you are applying for any online job.

-Most of the people go wrong while preparing their resume in many areas which might eventually end up getting rejections for them.
+Most people make many mistakes while preparing their résumé in many areas which might eventually end up with them getting rejected.

-They usually go wrong in these areas, when applying for a work from home/freelancing position
+People usually go wrong in these areas when applying for a work-from-home/freelancing position:

 - Following the wrong formats